isomerpages/govtech-lpa-acp/pages/Will I Still Have Control Over My Assets.md

                             <input type="radio" name="accordion" id="accordion_1" class="toggle" checked="">I don’t want to sign away my control over decisions
                             <div class="inner">
                         <ul>
-                            <p>It’s a common misconception that making an LPA and ACP means signing away your autonomy and assets, but that’s not the case.<br><br>
+                            <p>It’s a common misconception that making an LPA and ACP means signing away your autonomy and assets, but that’s not the case.
                             </p><li><b>LPA</b><br>
                             <p>Making an LPA means giving your Donee(s) powers over your personal welfare and property and affairs only when you lack the mental capacity to manage your affairs.
 Donee(s) do not have the authority to manage your matters for you when you have or have regained mental capacity.</p><p></p></li>
                             <li><b>ACP</b><br>